caliholman/caliholman.github.io/_posts/2020-03-30-The-email-that-changed-everything.md

 This as easily been the most stressful week of my life.
 I had to leave my home, say goodbye to friends and loved ones, and I had to flee a country.
 Compared to some I feel like I had it relatively easy.
 Everyone is feeling crazy right now, but our crazy has an extra level of crazy to it.
 There are few who understand this craze and it is so hard to be away from the people who understand this crazy the best.
 I feel so fortunate to have a community I can share that crazy with.
 We're through the looking class and we're all mad here.
 Tupo pamoja (We are together)

-### Posted on the howapcvputsitgently Instagram account
+### Posted on the howapcvputsitgently Instagram account:
 I wanted to say how incredibly proud and honored I have been to call myself a Peace Corps Volunteer.
 Regardless of country, sector, status, we all know what it is to love someone for who they are at their core.
 I have seen us all fall in love with our host countries and communities.
 I don't have words for it other than unconditional love.
 I have seen us look past differences in political beliefs, stereotypes, age, culture, background, and language to have the privilege of loving others.